 Mistake #2: Eating immediately after stepping off the scales

 It’s better to first drink and allow your body some time to absorb the liquid before you start eating.
 Absorption speed depends on the speed by which the drink leaves your stomach.
 When there are only liquids in your stomach this happens relatively fast—but as soon as you start eating, the speed of gastric emptying slows down.
-Your stomach first has to digest what you ate before it can push the food to the next stage in the digestive track.
+Your stomach first has to digest what you ate before it can push the food to the next stage in the digestive tract.

 Mistake #3: Drinking water after weigh-in

 While it’s true that water is perfect for hydration, sports drinks with some carbohydrates and some salts can do it faster.
-Water passes through the stomach quickly, but sports drink are absorbed faster in the body.
+Water passes through the stomach quickly, but sports drinks are absorbed faster in the body.
 Just make sure the sports drink doesn’t contain too many carbohydrates (preferably less than 6%).
 Another benefit of sports drinks compared to water is that it already brings some carbohydrates and salts to the table.

 Mistake #4: Have one big carbohydrate meal and go to sleep